Wellness Exams (Puppies/Kittens to Seniors)

 Click here for more information on what to expect at a routine exam.

-An average visit can cost anywhere from $50-$200.
+An average visit can cost anywhere from $55-$200.
 It all depends on what your pet’s needs are.
-Nothing will be performed on your pet with out your ok.
-Upon request an estimate can be provided on pricing before any and all procedures.
+Nothing will be performed on your pet without your okay.
+Upon request, a cost estimate can be provided before any and all procedures.

 Each year thousands of pets go missing.
 Microchipping your pet is an easy and effective way to help them find their way back home.
 Microchips are no bigger than a grain of rice and are inserted under your pet's skin between the shoulder blades.
 Typically, this would be performed during spay or neutering but can be done at any time.
 It is important that you properly fill out the information according to instructions and keep that information up-to-date.
 When a lost pet is scanned for a chip, an identification number allows them to look up that information and contact the owner.